aosabook/500lines/same-origin-policy/doc/chapter.md

 ### Domain property

-The general idea behind the domain property relaxation of the SOP, is to give two pages of a same site the chance of communicating between each other by setting the `document.domain` property to the same value.
+The general idea behind the domain property relaxation of the SOP, is to give two pages of a same site the chance to communicate between each other by setting the `document.domain` property to the same value.
 So, for example, a script in `foo.example.com` could read/write the DOM of `example.com` if both scripts set the `document.domain` property to `example.com` (assuming both